opencv/opencv/modules/imgproc/doc/feature_detection.rst

 .. index:: preCornerDetect

-cv::preCornerDetect
+preCornerDetect
 -------------------
-.. cfunction:: void preCornerDetect( const Mat\& src, Mat\& dst, int apertureSize,                     int borderType=BORDER_DEFAULT )
+.. c:function:: void preCornerDetect( const Mat& src, Mat& dst, int apertureSize,                     int borderType=BORDER_DEFAULT )

     Calculates the feature map for corner detection

     :param src: The source single-channel 8-bit of floating-point image

     :param dst: The output image; will have type  ``CV_32F``  and the same size as  ``src``

     :param apertureSize: Aperture size of  :func:`Sobel`

-    :param borderType: The pixel extrapolation method; see  :func:`borderInterpolate` The function calculates the complex spatial derivative-based function of the source image
+    :param borderType: The pixel extrapolation method; see  :func:`borderInterpolate`

+The function calculates the complex spatial derivative-based function of the source image

 .. math::